kris927b/JobStack/README.md

 #### Masked Language Model

 The lask experiment is the Masked language model.
-To perform this experiment you will have to get the data from our website [NLPNorth.itu.dk](https://itu.dk), this is also described in `data/README.md`.
+To perform this experiment you will have to get the data by contacting us, this is also described in `data/README.md`.
 Else, to run the experiments you should just do like below.

 ```bash